blueimp/Gallery/README.md

     // Callback function executed when the Gallery is initialized.
     // Is called with the gallery instance as "this" object:
     onopen: undefined,
+    // Callback function executed when the Gallery has been initialized
+    // and the initialization transition has been completed.
+    // Is called with the gallery instance as "this" object:
+    onopened: undefined,
     // Callback function executed on slide change.
     // Is called with the gallery instance as "this" object and the
     // current index and slide as arguments: